 Do you see the power of positive parenting?
 What do you think makes for happy kids and adults?

 Rob Youngblood is an Emmy Award Winning TV Host, Men’s Life and Style Expert, Single Dad, Keynote Speaker, and A Guy Who Talks for a Living!
-Learn more about him at youngbloodonthecoast.com.
-You can also follow him on Twitter.
+You can follow him on Twitter.